sedostheatre/sedos.co.uk/input/events/angels-in-america-ensemble-auditions.md

 ---
-title: Angels In America Ensemble Auditions
+title: Angels In America ensemble auditions
 times:
   - time: 2026-09-06 11:29
   - time: 2026-09-15 19:00
 image: /assets/angelsinamerica.png
 venue: 12 Bride Lane
+metaTitle: Angels In America ensemble auditions
+metaDescription: Find out how to take part in the ensemble auditions for Sedos’s November 2026 production of Angels in America
 ---
 *[Angels In America](https://www.sedos.co.uk/shows/2026-angels-in-america)* are excited to add four singing ensemble members to the existing cast of eight.